yaoxiaoxi/yaoxiaoxi.github.io/kpop/girls_group_top_100/kpop_girls_group_top_100_of_2022.md

-BTS - Yet To Come
-V - Christmas Tree
-Lim Young Woong - Rainbow
-Tei - Monologue
-MAKTUB - To You My Light (Feat.
-Lee Raon)
-Wonstein - Your Existence
-Sandeul - Slightly Tipsy (She is My Type♡ X SANDEUL) BIBI - Maybe If
-Jung Dong Ha - I Still Love You

-LE SSERAFIM - Sour Grape - 54,442,610
+LE SSERAFIM - Sour Grape
-LE SSERAFIM - Good Parts (when the quality is bad but i am) - 15,080,609 LE SSERAFIM - The Great Mermaid - 13,363,309
+LE SSERAFIM - Good Parts (when the quality is bad but i am) LE SSERAFIM - The Great Mermaid
-LE SSERAFIM - No Celestial - 9,964,991
+LE SSERAFIM - No Celestial
-LE SSERAFIM - The Hydra - 5,756,782
+LE SSERAFIM - The Hydra
-LE SSERAFIM - The World Is My Oyster - 5,714,253
+LE SSERAFIM - The World Is My Oyster

-NEWJEANS - Hurt - 36,941,847
+NEWJEANS - Hurt

-IVE - Royal - 18,364,105
+IVE - Royal
-IVE - My Satisfaction - 11,457,482
+IVE - My Satisfaction